scipy-conference/scipy_proceedings/papers/konstantinos_ntatsis/itkelastix.rst

                               moving_image,
                               parameter_object=par_obj)

-Before we visualize the image that results from the alignment process, we will load also masks from disk and transform the moving mask using the transformation parameters calculated during registration.
-We also override the `ResampleInterpolator` to use nearest interpolation since the masks are binary images.
+Following the registration process, we load the masks from disk and apply the transformation parameters obtained during registration to the moving mask.
+To preserve the binary nature of the masks and avoid introducing interpolation artifacts, we utilize the nearest neighbor interpolator.
+This choice ensures that the binary properties of the masks are maintained throughout the transformation process.

 .. code-block:: python